Smart Home Trends: What’s Now and What’s Next?

 Being human-centered and human-centric is evident in the company’s product design philosophy and go-to-market approach.
 Sleek, modern designs are complemented by practical functionality that adds value without adding complexity.

 Connectivity is an increasingly major focus for all appliance brands; it will continue to impact product roadmaps for the foreseeable future.
-“We’re very focused on determining the different ways that increased connectivity and sensor technology can add more value to the customer by integrating functionality into appliances and across the home,” John Davies, design manager for electronics at Fisher & Paykel, notes.
+“We’re very focused on determining the different ways that increased connectivity and sensors can add more value to the customer by integrating functionality into appliances and across the home,” John Davies, design manager for electronics at Fisher & Paykel, notes.
 Learn more about Fisher and Paykel’s philosophy:

 FISHER & PAYKEL AND JABIL